 As in the previous studied case, there are no terms of the form $\partial/\partial p_i \wedge \partial/\partial p_j$ since $\tilde p_i = p_i$.

 The latter represents the double quantization of the $\R^3_\lambda$ algebra.
-Although this expression is not particuarly transparent, we can analyse its possible limits.
-The limit $\lambda\rightarrow 0$ is well defined and yields back standard phase-space quantization.
-The limit $\hbar\rightarrow 0$, instead, is not well defined, yielding divergences.
-Therefore, it is not possible to isolate $\lambda$-quantization from $\hbar$-quantization, since the $\hbar\rightarrow 0$ limit can only be taken together with the $\lambda\rightarrow 0$ limit, in such a way that $\lambda/\hbar$ does not diverge.
-In other words, the limit $\hbar\rightarrow 0$ does not generate a twist for space quantization itself.
-Note that this issue with the $\hbar\rightarrow 0$ limit can be seen already at the level of the phase-space commutator \eqref{eq:RlambdaPS}, where having a term proportional to a second power of the momenta requires a factor $\lambda/\hbar$ for dimensional reasons, but this introduces the above-mentioned divergences.
+Although this expression is not particularly transparent, we can analyse its possible limits.
+The limit $\lambda\rightarrow 0$ is well defined and yields back standard phase-space quantization. { The limit $\hbar\rightarrow 0$, instead, yields divergences in the commutator \eqn{eq:RlambdaPS}.} {Therefore, it is not possible to isolate $\lambda$-quantization from $\hbar$-quantization at the level of the commutators, since the $\hbar\rightarrow 0$ limit can only be taken together with the $\lambda\rightarrow 0$ limit, in such a way that $\lambda/\hbar$ does not diverge.
 This represents a crucial difference with respect to the findings of previous section for $\lambda$-noncommutativity, Eq.~\eqref{newtwist}.
 We also notice that the latter, although being a contraction of $\R^3_\lambda$ at the Lie algebra level, is not related to $\R^3_\lambda$ as for their double quantization in terms of twists.